Terioch/electron-site/README.md

 ## General Information

-This website is built in Next.js and Typescript with Wordpress, Shopify GraphQL, Firebase and Redux.
+This website is built in Next.js and Typescript with Wordpress, GraphQL, Firebase and Redux.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).